Conventions in Entity Framework Core are the default rules by which the Database Schema is created based on Domain and Database Context classes.

 }

-One the above code you can see that I have added Reference Navigation Property on the City entity, and Collection Navigation Property on the Country entity.
+One the above code see that we have added Reference Navigation Property on the City entity, and Collection Navigation Property on the Country entity.

-Here you use the Convention 3 and also adds a foreign key property CountryId of type int on the City entity.
+In this case we use the Convention 3 and also add a foreign key property CountryId of type int on the City entity.

 public class City